rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 The specs may change and you will never learn that `specificComputation` no longer works because `bestEffortComputation` effectively hides the issue.
 This is the behavior of all pure instances of `Alternative` that I know.
 This is _how Alternative_ always works.  (... or is it?
 See next section.)

-IMO, maintainable code using `<|>` should also avoid including "catch all" elements.
-So, restrictive at the end is bad, permissive is bad

-> _In fact, it's better if you don't speak at all, Peregrin Took._
+Currently, the way out is to parse `specificComputation` and `bestEffortComputation` separately and handle results (and parsing errors) outside of the `Parser` applicative.
 `Alternative` makes it easy to write code,  it does not make it easy to maintain it.

 ## Missing Instances

 It would be ideal if all typeclasses, in the _base_ package, that have something to do with failures (e.g. `Alternative`, `MonadFail`) came with at least one instance allowing to recover the error information.
 This is not the case with `MonadFail` (especially when combined with `MonadPlus`: [_add_blank_target Monoid Overuse - MonadFail](https://rpeszek.github.io/posts/2021-01-17-maybe-overuse.html#monadfail-and-maybe)).
-And, as we have seen in the previous section, this is not the case with `Alternative`.
+And, as we have seen in the previous section, this is not really the case with `Alternative`.

 Can we come up with `Alternative` instances that do a decent job of maintaining error information?
 It seems, the answer is yes.